 Why did Jesus stand in the case of Stephen while his persecutors were furiously gnashing their teeth at him?
 The Old Testament prophet Isaiah provides us with an explanation.

 The Lord arises to contend, and stands to judge the people.

 — Isaiah 3:13

-We can see, somewhat of, a courtroom setting where Jesus was arising to judge and plead Stephens cause.
+We can see the depiction of a courtroom setting where Jesus is arising to judge and plead Stephen's cause.

 Let God arise, Let His enemies be scattered